syncfusion-content/blazor-docs/blazor/gantt-chart/sorting.md

 > * Gantt Chart columns are sorted in the ascending order.
 If you click the already sorted column, the sort direction toggles.
 > * To disable sorting for a particular column, set the `GanttColumn.AllowSorting` property to false.

-## Sorting column on Gantt Chart initialization
+## Sorting column on Gantt chart initialization

 The [Blazor Gantt Chart](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) component can be rendered with sorted columns initially, and this can be achieved by using the `GanttSortSettings` property.
 You can add columns that are sorted initially in the `GanttSortSettings.GanttSortDescriptors` collection defined with `Field` and `Direction` properties.
 The following code example shows how to add the sorted column to Gantt Chart initialization.